 Always apply a thin layer of coconut oil over your skin and rub or massage it well to help its absorption into your skin.
-If you feel the need for second application after the first application has been absorbed, do so with another thin film as well.
-But never apply and rub too much at once on your skin as too much coconut oil can saturate your skin easily and make it feel uncomfortably greasy.
+If you feel the need for second application, do so with another thin film as well.
+But never apply and rub too much at once as too much coconut oil can saturate your skin easily and make it feel uncomfortably greasy.

 If you're using coconut oil as a sunscreen, you may need to apply multiple thin layers for protection against UV radiation.
 The hotter the sun is, the more layers of coconut oil your skin would need.